-Driver-tested picks with shock-absorbing midsoles, slip-resistant grip, all-day support.
+Driver-tested picks with slip-resistant grip, shock-absorbing midsoles, and all-day support for long routes.

 Route-Tested: Picks that grip wet porches and metal steps and cushion 10–12 hr routes.